feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 Related FAQ: [Slot Upgrades - Additional Disk Space or Speed Requirements](https://www.feralhosting.com/faq/view?question=33) Related FAQ: [Late Payments](https://www.feralhosting.com/faq/view?question=8)

-**Q:** Can I install my own software software?
+**Q:** Can I install my own software?
 ---

-A: Users do not have Root privileges so cannot use apt or packet managers to install software.
+A: Users do not have Root privileges so cannot use apt or package managers to install software.
 See this FAQ for a more in depth explanation with many linked examples - [Generic Software Installation Guide](https://www.feralhosting.com/faq/view?question=195)

-If you require and dependencies that are part of the Debian Stable branch, open a ticket and ask staff if they can install them.
+If you require packages and dependencies that are part of the Debian Stable branch, open a ticket and ask staff if they can install them.
 This is something they will do for users, but they will not support the installation or maintenance of software that they have not provided.

 **Q:** Upload Traffic - What happens if I go over my quota?
 ---